geoffreybennett/alsa-scarlett-gui/INSTALL.md

 ```

 Be sure to use `flatpak-build` as the directory where the flatpak is
-built or hence you risk bundling the artifacts when comitting!
+built or hence you risk bundling the artifacts when committing!

 If you get messages like these: